Früchtebrot: Background

 In southern Germany, Austria as well as South Tyrol and Trentino in Italy, Früchtebrot is most often prepared in advent time with dried pears.
 Dialectally the pears are known as Hutzeln, Hutzen (Alemannic German) or Kletzen (Bavarian-Austrian) and thus the bread itself is also known as Hutzenbrot or Kletzenbrot.
 Through better quality of life or import of tropical fruits the bread has developed to be filled with dried fruits such as plums, raisins, apricots, dates, figs, oranges or lemons.
 Originally Früchtebrot was made without honey, brown sugar or white sugar, with the sweetness coming only from the dried pears.
 Equally uncommon is Früchtebrot made of wheat dough.
 Using wheat dough makes the bread look less rustic, but also hinders the combustion of the fruits baked into it.

 In upper Allgäu, which was very poor because of its poor soil, "Birnebrot" was eaten at Christmas evening.
 This was commonly accompanied with a glass of "Obstler" - a high-alcoholic, aromatic schnapps made of apples and pears.
 Children of poor families sang advent and Christmas songs in front of farm houses and received "Singâte", in other words Birnebrot, as a reward.
 Nowadays hardly anyone knows of this term any more.

-In Bolzano the Bozner Zelten has been prepared at advent time since the Middle Ages.
+In Bozen (Bolzano) the Bozner Zelten has been prepared at advent time since the Middle Ages.